lrazvi/GitTutorial/Git Tutorial.md

    `$ git commit`

 __Branching__
+Git branches are effectively a pointer to a snapshot of your changes.
+When you want to add a new feature or fix a bug—no matter how big or how small—you spawn a new branch to encapsulate your changes.

 To create a branch run
 `$ git branch newbranch`
 And to check which branch you are currently on, run